railsuser2014/openobject-doc-book-en/source/book/3/3_7/accounting_entries.rst

 * matching invoice entries to payments so that invoices are marked as paid and customers don't get payment reminder letters (reconciliation in a customer account),

-* matching deposits and chequewithdrawals with their respective payments,
+* matching deposits and cheque withdrawals with their respective payments,

 * matching invoices and credit notes to cancel them out.

 A reconciliation must be carried out on a list of accounting entries by an accountant, so that the sum of credits equals the sum of the debits for the matched entries.

-Reconciliation in Open ERP can only be carried out in accounts that have been configured as reconcilable (the  *Reconcile*  field).
+Reconciliation in Open ERP can only be carried out in accounts that have been configured as reconcilable (the :guilabel:`Reconcile`  field).

 .. tip:: Don't confuse: **account** reconciliation and **bank statement** reconciliation